 In a Guide Control Group Experiment, the guide is the independent variable influencing behavior change.
 The predicted outcome is a feature, page, or track event that you expect visitors to use after seeing a guide, identified as the conversion target.
 The guide's target segment is the population for the experiment.
-In an active experiment, when a visitor is eligible to see the guide, they're randomly assigned to the experimental group and see the guide or the control group and do not see the guide.
+In an active experiment, when an eligible visitor triggers the guide, they're randomly assigned to the experimental group and see the guide or the control group and do not see the guide.
 Pendo automatically tracks which group visitors are in and monitors their behavior after entering the experiment.
 The experiment tracks the conversion rates for the experimental and control group.
 An effective guide will show a higher conversion rate in the experimental group compared to the control group.

 - Pendo Guide Creator or Content Editor user roles